rogerfar/vscode-export-this/README.md

 # Export-This for Visual Studio Code

-An extension for Visual Studio code to easily export TypeScript definitions to your index.ts files.
+An extension for Visual Studio code to easily export TypeScript declarations to your index.ts files.

 ![Demo](./resources/demo.gif)